FENGGENYU/proj_style/README.md

 https://www.dropbox.com/sh/b4wrexn5txqit1d/AABuZqyZOGrWj4zLeRRRXCb5a?dl=0
 ```

-You files should be put as follow:
+Take one dataset 'our_furniture' for example, your files should be placed as follow:

 ```
 data\our_furniture\cluster